numa-smells/Aseprite-MC-Skin-Viewer/README.md

 1. [Dowload the .aseprite-extension file in the latest release.](https://github.com/numa-smells/Aseprite-MC-Skin-Viewer/releases/latest)

 2. Double-click the file to install.
+OR

 3. In Aseprite, Go to `Edit > Preferences > Extensions` and click the `Add Extension` button.